nponiros/sync_server/README.md

 }
 ```

 The files must be in the same directory as the server's config file.
+You can also specify other options allowed by Node.js for a https server.

 ### Configuring WebSockets (WS)